WTy-2/spec/src/recursive_types.md

 z: List(t=Int) = altBuild(Cons(3, x))
 ```

-There are some interesting interactions with enforcing code like this: for example, if you have two different lists, potentially created with different allocators, the elements from one allocator must be all copied into the other.
-Because of this, it is recommended that if an algorithm involves a lot of merging of linked data structures, there is a single allocator created once and all sub-structures are creates with it.
+There are some interesting interactions with enforcing code like this.
+For example, if you have two different lists, potentially created with different allocators, the elements from one allocator must be all copied into the other.
+Because of this, it is recommended that if an algorithm involves a lot of merging of linked data structures, there a single allocator is created at the start and all sub-structures are built up with it.

 Note that using allocators like this also helps with the variance problem as mentioned above.
 Allocators in WTy2 are type-aware.
 Allocators must provide a way of recovering full type information for every value that is stored by them, but to ensure memory is not wasted, elements with common type prefixes are stored together.
 The exact mechanism for how to find the prefix is WIP but one could imagine, for instance, a binary tree which is traversed based on the reference and stores the common prefixes at the leaves.